DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

 7. ✅ Cleaned up `TypeDefinitions.swift` to remove duplicate type definitions and add clear comments

+8. ✅ Fixed actor isolation issues in several manager classes:
+   - Made `UserDefaults` and `FileManager` conform to `Sendable`
+   - Fixed `isEnabled` property in manager classes to be properly nonisolated
+   - Ensured proper async/await usage in actor methods

 ## Root Causes

 The project has several structural issues that lead to compilation errors: